0xbitcoin/tokenpool/README.md

 ## TODO / BUGS
 - Add more clustering/workers and more JSONRPC/socket ports to handle heavy loads
-- Make sure good solns ARE BEING TRANFERRED

--If there is a queued TX and it has a paymentID and that has already been fulfilled w a transfer, dont transfer again

-**there are tons of active transaction payouts with the same ethblock !!?
-*** many of them dont have a txhash but the payment did succeed !!  without a txhash it will never be found to be mined
+#### MINT HELPER
+- Tell miner to mine using ethaddress of the mint helper
+- Submit mints to the minthelper instead of the actual token smart contract

 *** The balance_transfers can get the wrong TXID in them!! need to store a record for EACH one or wait longer or implement mikers batching

 ** wipe out total_pool_hashrate with script (redis)